Proton vpn microsoft edge extension 2026

 - Does not automatically guarantee system-wide protection unless you also enable the Proton VPN desktop app

 This extension is a great option if you mostly browse in Edge and want to quickly hide your browser’s IP address, protect you on public Wi‑Fi for Edge, or test Proton VPN without enabling the full client on your device.
 If you want total device-wide protection and features like a system-wide kill switch, split tunneling, and more advanced routing rules, you’ll want to pair the Edge extension with the Proton VPN desktop app.
+Edge router explained: what it is, how it works, types, setup, security, and VPN implications 2026

 How to install Proton VPN Microsoft Edge extension